Education

 By Jess Wade

-As the adage goes “we shouldn’t judge a book by its cover”.
-However, in this case the cover is a brilliant starting point as the beautiful colours and eye-catching illustration is a taste of what’s to come when you open the book.
+As the adage goes, “we shouldn’t judge a book by its cover”.
+However, in this case, the cover is a brilliant starting point as the beautiful colours, and eye-catching illustration is a taste of what’s to come when you open the book.

-This book is an insight into the most cutting-edge area of technology “nanotechnology”.
-It plunges into the world of atoms, materials and technology, and while this is a complex subject, Dr Jess Wade neither talks down to children, nor goes over their heads.
+This book is an insight into the most cutting-edge area of technology, “nanotechnology”.
+It plunges into the world of atoms, materials and technology, and while this is a complex subject, Dr Jess Wade neither talks down to children nor goes over their heads.

-This book is an insight into an incredible world that is all around us, and yet, in many cases, we know very little about.
-The perfect book for the young, curious engineer.
+This book is an insight into an incredible world that is all around us, and yet, in many cases, we know very little about it.

 The IET is not affiliated with the publications suggested.

-If you enjoy stories, why not write your own and sculpt a real-life book into your very own gift for friends and family using our activity pack below.
+If you enjoy stories, why not write your own and sculpt a real-life book into your very own gift for friends and family using our activity pack below?

 You could try your hand at being a comic and writing jokes for your homemade Christmas crackers, or head on over to find out all about engineers in Christmas films, from Home Alone antics to the unexpected engineering we find in characters from all walks of life.